RaiyanCoder7/stock-sentiment-analysis/README.md

 # 📈 Stock News Sentiment Analysis Web App

-This project is a **Machine Learning web application** that analyzes stock-related news headlines and predicts whether the sentiment is **positive** or **negative**.
+This project is a **ML web application** that analyzes stock-related news headlines and predicts whether the sentiment is **positive** or **negative**.
 It helps investors quickly understand the emotional tone of news that could impact market decisions.

 ---